Promissory Note with Collateral Charge on Land | Canada

 Alberta Personal Directive Form

-• In a Personal Directive (sometimes called an advance health care directive or a living will), you appoint someone you trust as your agent to make personal care decisions on your behalf if you have been determined to lack capacity to make those decisions for yourself.
+In a Personal Directive (sometimes called an advance health care directive or a living will), you can appoint someone you trust as your agent to make personal care decisions on your behalf if you lose the capacity to make those decisions for yourself.

-• Using this form you can give your agent detailed instructions and set out your wishes regarding:
+Under the Alberta Personal Directive, you can give your agent detailed instructions and set out your wishes regarding your:

 • health care,